-The ECO Learning Network Training Package provides support to establish place-based outdoor learning programs in Victoria.
-There are three options for educators to access this support.
+The ECO Learning Network Training Package helps establish place-based outdoor learning programs in Victoria.
+Training options are:

 Option 1: Training package

-create a program in any type of environment (i.e., the bush, the beach, a park, etc.)
+- create a program in various environments (such as the bush, the beach or a park)

 Option 2: Individual service training package

-This includes all aspects of option 1 but is delivered at a single service and personalized for a team of educators.
-This training package can be run over two days without site visits or three days with site visits.
+As for option 1, but delivered at a single service and personalised for a team of educators.
+This training package can be run over two days without site visits, or three days with site visits.
 Training can be delivered in any region in Victoria.